 - Sprays and gels

 - Enzymatic solutions

 - Raw meaty bones

-Examples of these options can be found on our page here.
+Examples of these options can be found on my page here.

 Grooming Habit #2 – Nail trimming

 Unlike humans, cutting your Great Dane’s nails is more than a matter of appearances!
 Letting their nails grow out too long could actually lead to tendon and ligament damage!

 Think about it – all of their weight and force is driven through their paws into the ground when they walk or run.
 When their nails are too long, they press back into their paws.